 Serving in the Israeli Defense Forces - The I.D.F.

-How long will I have to serve in the IDF?
+How long will I have to serve in the Israeli defence force?

 Most Israeli born boys spend 3 years in the armed forces and girls spend 2.